Senate confirms health care watchdog assailed by Trump

 When told that Grimm had served in the Obama administration, Trump responded: “Thank you for telling me that ... there’s a typical fake news deal.”

-At her confirmation hearing before the Senate Finance Committee last fall, Grimm, who is 46, described herself as a “career public servant who rose through the ranks.”
+Last summer, President Joe Biden nominated Grimm to be inspector general.
+At her confirmation hearing before the Senate Finance Committee, Grimm, who is 46, described herself as a “career public servant who rose through the ranks.”

 She added a full-throated endorsement of the mission that inspectors general carry out.